Question about how Blot works?

 There are no strict rules about these either, but Blot's templates typically have headers and footers which are consistent in appearance so we use partial templates to render these

-Answered a year ago · Improve this answer
+Answered 2 years ago · Edit answer